Marketing Advice and Information for Artists

 Portfolio Reviews:

-For photographers, Ibelieve Portfolio Reviews are a great way to get exposure to your work when you have a tightly-edited conceptually solid portfolio.
-Great chance to meet and start building relationships with curators and others who can further your fine art photography.
+Portfolio Reviews are a great way for photographersto get exposure to your work.
+It's best to have a tightly-edited conceptually-solid portfolio.
+It's a great chance to meet and start building relationships with curators and others who can further your fine-art photography career.

 Juried Show Information: